neuefische/wd-flipped-classroom-curriculum/brainstorm-hub/guest-lectures.md

 every `(?)` means that the the Date is not fixed jet but the person is already involved.

-every `(??)`means that the person is just an idear, and not contacted jet.
+every `(??)`means that the person is just an idea, and not contacted jet.

 | day | topic                                                                                                   | guest                            |
 | --- | ------------------------------------------------------------------------------------------------------- | -------------------------------- |